eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 **4. User requests access to age-restricted services**

-- After activation, the user can use the app to present their Proof of Age attestation to access age-restricted content or services (e.g., gambling, adult media, alcohol purchases).
+- After activation, the user can use the AV app to present their Proof of Age attestation to access age-restricted content or services (e.g., gambling, adult media, alcohol purchases).

 - The user initiates access by requesting a service or content on the target service.